adaptdk/usa-documentation/code-reviews/README.md

   features.
 For instance, if there is a line of code that you think will be confusing, comment inline on code in your own PR so that the reviewer will see it.
 You can find an [example of that in action](https://github.com/adaptdk/tufts-acsf/pull/335/files/fcfeee988c0082a24949cf18e66464fc518bc7e9#diff-8d31c81cc321d8731734e8da9e3af11a10306595cb94532b4d47c226582d9b32) on the Tufts ACSF proeject.
+- Always provide thorough testing steps so that the reviewer can test appropriately.
+Testing steps include:
+  - Any steps needed to get your environment into the state that should be tested
+  - Any manual setup setps that need to happen prior to testing
+  - Testing steps + expected outcomes

 ## Democratize code review